MSc in Finance

 The MSc in Finance is a one-year Masters programme providing a leading European finance education, a high degree of flexibility in your learning experience and modern industry-relevant specialisms.

-Our programme is structured as a core learning first semester, followed by three specialist streams in the second semester and a choice of applied research or a dissertation over the summer semester.
+Our programme is structured as a core learning first semester, followed by three specialist streams in the second semester and an applied research over the summer semester.
 The three streams are:

 Through these streams and excellent practical and research-informed core learning, we allow you to specialize in a manner that reflects your interests and career aspirations.
-We offer an ideal path for graduates of business and economics degrees, who wish to undertake a career in finance by obtaining a leading European postgraduate qualification.
+We offer an ideal path for graduates of business and economics degrees and non, who wish to undertake a career in finance by obtaining a leading European postgraduate qualification.

 The running of streams is subject to minimum numbers per stream.

 Why do this course?